atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 - [The Map of the Journey video](https://vimeo.com/178965086)

 &nbsp;
-## Modern interpretations of the map
+## Modern Interpretations of the Map

 The Pragmatic Dharma community is heavily influenced by both Mahasi Sayadaw's noting technique and his analysis on the stages of PoI.
 Below you will find some alternative interpretations of the PoI map by three famous pragmatic dharma teachers: